mahrncic/mahrncic/README.md

-## Senior software engineer and team lead
+## Senior backend engineer and team lead

 - 5️⃣+ years of professional experience in software development
 - ☁️ Proficient with backend, web, and cloud technologies